 About the Program

-SF Collaborative Courts works with THC to offer a six-month stay in emergency stabilization housing.
-Units are located in one of San Francisco's historic SRO's.
-Each client has an independent case manager who works closely with a Housing Planning Specialist from THC, and collaborates with Collaborative Courts staff and the building's manager.
-This helps participants to succeed in retaining short-term housing.
+San Francisco’s Collaborative Courts works with THC to offer a six-month stay in emergency stabilization housing for qualifying individuals.
+Units in this program are located in one of San Francisco’s historic SROs.
+Participants are connected to an independent case manager who works closely with a THC Housing Planning Specialist in addition to Collaborative Courts staff and the building’s manager.
+This helps participants succeed in retaining short-term housing.
 Long-term housing planning with the Housing Specialist creates the best possible chance for participants to find a permanent home.

 Stabilization units are set aside for Collaborative Court clients who are currently homeless and prepared to enter a housing plan with case manager.